 The goal of this course is to provide the students with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and manmade, to evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving and/or preventing them.
 Laboratory and field study are important elements of the course and will cover diverse topics.
 Students will acquire skills in the specific techniques and procedures now used by environmental engineers and other scientists.
 Students are expected to stay current with this dynamic science by reading the latest scientific journals.

-HUMAN PHYSIOLOGY (Honors and ACP)
+ANATOMY & PHYSIOLOGY (ACP)

-Prerequisite: for ACP level - Previous ACP or honors biology course with a minimum "B-" average.
+Prerequisite: for ACP level - Previous ACP biology and physics course with a minimum "B-" average.

 Co-requisite: Previous or concurrent chemistry course